Classification: Tyrosine Kinase Inhibitor

 - Heart Attack: In studies, patients experienced heart attack and chest pain.
 If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.
 Symptoms can include: chest pain or pressure, pain in your arm, back, neck or jaw, shortness of breath or dizziness.

 - Wound Healing: This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
-Therefore, it is recommended that the medication be discontinued 2 weeks prior to any surgery.
-In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
+Be sure to inform the team performing the surgical procedure that you are taking everolimus.
+You should also inform your oncology team that a surgical procedure is planned.
+You will need to stop taking the medication 1 week prior to surgery.
+You should not restart the medication for 2 weeks after your surgery or until any surgical incision has adequately healed.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 2 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medicat